Time-Barred Debts: When Creditors and Collectors Can't Sue You for Unpaid Debts

 A Collector Might Use Other Aggressive Tactics

 Some debt buyers use aggressive tactics when trying to collect time-barred debts.
-According to media reports, they abuse and harass debtors and try to trick debtors into reaffirming debts so that the statute of limitations begins anew.
-(For more information on this topic, see page 2 of this article).
+They harass debtors and might even try to trick debtors into reaffirming debts so that the statute of limitations begins anew.

 Talk to a Lawyer